ccorcos/piano-sketch-tool/README.md

 # Piano Sketch Tool

+- record with keyboard at top, play with keyboard at bottom.
-- save notes to a file
+- save notes to a file (or URL bar)
 - load a file with notes
 - play back notes with the same timing.
 - wait for you to play all the notes before continuing.